AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/email-tests-champion-challenger/champion-challenger-define-champion-criteria.md

    ![](assets/image2014-9-15-13-3a3-3a54.png)

    Marketo only allows triggers for people who have been sent the email from this email program.
-No need to add a "Was Sent Email" filter.
+No need to add a "[!UICONTROL Was Sent Email]" filter.

-1. Click **Close**.
+1. Click **[!UICONTROL Close]**.

    ![](assets/image2014-9-15-13-3a4-3a7.png)